prinz-nussknacker/prinz/prinz_mlflow/README.md

    Microsoft Azure ML, Amazon SageMaker and Apache Spark UDF

 3. Central model registry - it can be used as a single repository with dedicated web application for model versioning.
-It allows to keep models versions in single place and make them easily accessible for all developers in organization.
+It allows keeping models versions in single place a nd make them easily accessible for all developers in organization.

 ## Mlflow environment